eagletrt/libraster-sw/README.md

 #### Box Structure

 Each box (`struct RasterBox`) contains:
-- `updated` - Flag for partial rendering optimization (only if PARTIAL_RASTER is enabled)
+- `updated` - Flag for partial rendering optimization (only if RASTER_PARTIAL is enabled)
 - `id` - Unique identifier for the box
 - `rect` - Rectangle dimensions (x, y, width, height)
 - `color` - Background color (ARGB format)
 - `label` - Pointer to label structure (optional, can be NULL)

 > [!TIP]
-> Create a file `raster_config.h` with the following defines to customize behaviour:
+> Create a file `raster-config.h` with the following defines to customize behaviour:
-> - `PARTIAL_RASTER` - Enable/disable partial rendering optimization (default = 1).
+> - `RASTER_PARTIAL` - Enable/disable partial rendering optimization (default = 1).
 When enabled, only boxes with `updated = true` will be redrawn.